 I hope they help you or someone you know feel something as well.

-Why is it that we can only open up emotionally, completely, trustingly to others through writing and song?
-Why aren’t we allowed our humanity in the company of other humans?
+Why is it that we can only open up to others completely, trustingly, emotionally via writing and song?
+Why aren’t we allowed to share our own humanity in the space of other humans?

 Chapter 1 – Chronologically Feeling

-Lots of stories start at the beginning, some fast forward to the end, but I honestly couldn’t tell you where this story begins or what will happen at the end.
-Instead, I’ll just tell you what I’ve learned and how that came about.
+Lots of stories start at the beginning, some fast forward to the end, but I honestly couldn’t tell you where this story begins or what will happen at the end of it all, so, instead, I’ll just tell you what I’ve learned from it and how that all came about.